steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Document DbInitializer modes.
+        MRExitAfterInitialization
+        MRInitializeUserStore
+        MRInitializeDatabase
+        MRSeedDatabase
+        MRHarvestWorkingStore

     UpdateSeedDatabase: Updates the Solver\Test JSON models and the seed projects in DbInitializer.

+        Should this tool be integrated into DbInitializer?!
+            Control with an environment variable?

         Requirements
             Maintain these model settings in a JSON or C# file.
                 Cameras